em-ni/em-ni.github.io/02_projects.markdown

 <br/>
 ## Guzzi Dingo
-With one of my best friend we bought an old and broken Guzzi Dingo and we restored it.
+With one of my best friends we bought an old and broken Guzzi Dingo and we restored it.
 It was a lot of fun and we learned a lot about hands-on mechanics.

 <div style="display: flex; flex-wrap: wrap; justify-content: center;">
     <img src="/media/dingo/volantino1.png" style="max-width: 20%; margin: 5px;"/>